OfficeDev/hands-on-labs/O3653/O3653-18 People/lab.md

 }
   ```

-  This will allow the user to enter search strings that will be passed to the search action.
+  This allows the user to enter search strings that will be passed to the search action.

 4. Verify the search and details features work.
   1. Press F5 to begin debugging.
-  2. Sign in with your Office 365 account and click the **People** link on the top of the home page.
+  2. Sign in with your Office 365 account and click the **People** link at the top of the page.
   3. Verify that your application displays the top relevant people for the current logged-in user.
   4. Click **Details** for a user and verify the details are shown.
   5. Go back to the index page and enter a search term into the **Search** field, then click **Search**.

     For example:
       * Search with the text: *Dennis Dehin* and see the fuzzy matched result Denis Dehenne is returned.
       * Search with the text: *Azis Hasoneh* and see the fuzzy matched result Aziz Hassouneh is returned.